jagonmoy/Graph-Theory/DFS/Applications of DFS/Concepts Related to DFS/Given a Directed Graph , If it is possible to visit all the edges in the graph in one path ? Visited Vertex and edges can be visited again/README.md

  <img src="Images/Example2.jpg" width="500" >

  In this Figure , You can see whatever path you take either 2--> 6 or 5--> 6 will remain unvisited .
 If the Graph Follows above two condition then we will make a SCC graph from the Given Graph .
 Then we will check whether there is any Strongly Connected Component which has >= 2 outdegree .
-IF it is so then it is not possible to visite all the edges .
+IF it is so then it is not possible to visit all the edges .

 - #### Graph 4
  <img src="Images/Example1.jpg" width="500" >